lbl-camera/HGDL/README.md

 Wow, what a messy title.
 I promise it's way simpler than that.

 ## To Do List:
-    * unit tests
+    * unit tests - how to do them?
-    * change tol in HXDY to not care about dimension
     * example of using HXDY with a custom function
     * example of using HXYDY with args
-    * clean up code!
-    * make wrapper functions actually wrapper functions

 ## What is this?
 This is a minimization procedure written in python that uses a